7 Clans Casino helps brighten Christmas at 4RKids

 7 Clans Casino helped brighten Christmas for clients at 4RKids on Wednesday, providing stockings stuffed with Christmas gifts and treats.

-Tricia Mitchell, executive director at 4RKids Foundation, said the stockings will be distributed to clients during this weekend’s “Sensory Santa” visit.
+Tricia Mitchell, executive director of 4RKids Foundation, said the stockings will be distributed to clients during this weekend’s “Sensory Santa” visit.

 4RKids provides employment opportunities to adults with developmental disabilities, support and outreach to their families, and supports local enrichment opportunities for the developmentally disabled, including Miracle League and Special Olympics.